Are you new to WordPress and wondering How to log in to my WordPress Admin?

 But this built-in Remember Me feature won’t last for a few days or weeks, depends on your cookie settings.

 Store Your WordPress Login Details in the Browser

 Sometimes, it is not easy to input your username and password and log in manually.

 If you own a computer, you can store your WordPress login details in your browsers.

-All modern browsers now offer Password Manager feature built into the browsers.
-Browsers store this login details securely.
+All modern browsers now offer the Password Manager feature built into the browsers.
+Browsers store these login details securely.

 These password managers manage all your passwords and other login credentials securely.

 I hope that now you can easily log in to your WordPress Admin Dashboard.